Home Alone: The Holiday Heist: Filming

+Release

 Home media

 The television film was released on DVD on October 29, 2013, in the United States and Canada.
 It was released in Region 4 on November 12, 2014.
 In Region 2, the film was released in 2013 but was initially only available on downloads and online streaming and its distribution there remains mainly focused on those formats.
 On November 2, 2015, the film was released on DVD in the United Kingdom as part of a box set of the first five Home Alone films exclusively on Amazon.co.uk.